tibramo/angular-presence/README.md

 2. Include the script dependency in your HTML and the module dependency for `presence` in your code.

-3. Add a factory that defines the states and initializes the service with it:
+3. Add a factory that defines the states and initializes the `$presence` service with it.
+This will enhance your self-defined object with attributes and functions that you can use later.

     ```javascript
     angular.module('your-module').factory('states', function($presence) {
       var states = {
         ACTIVE : 0, // enter this state immediately after user-action
-        INACTIVE : 1000 // enter this state after 1 second of non-registered user-action
+        INACTIVE : 1000 // enter this state after 1 second without any registered events
       }
       return $presence.init(states);
     });